 Here’s Why Smaller is Sometimes Better

-When people picture oak barrels for sale, they often envision the standard 53-gallon casks that professional distilleries use.
+When people picture oak barrels for sale, they often envision a standard 53-gallon oak cask that professional distilleries use.
 For home use, large is in the range of 20 liters, and while it might be nice to that big barrel of whiskey aging by your home bar, there are some advantages to going with something smaller, like our one liter barrel.
-The aging process can be sped up about two to six times, depending on the size of the small barrel, meaning you get your own premium liquor to enjoy that much faster.
+The aging process can be sped up about two to six times, depending on the size of the small barrels, meaning you get your own premium liquor to enjoy that much faster.
 Some advantages of going small:

 - It’s fast.
 It takes under two months on average to age 750ml of liquor or wine.
 You can start tasting at 14 days (especially in the beginning) and call it finished when you say so!